mmbajo/strassen_algorithm/README.md

         C = multiply(A, B)
     ...
 ```
-*
+* Below is a graph that shows how long it takes for each algorithm (naive, divide-and-conquer, and Strassen) to finish the inner product calculation.

 # Conclusion
 In this article we have implemented Strassen Algorithm in pure python and experimented on its speed.
+Thanks to Strassen's Algorithm, we were able to shorten the time it takes to calculate the inner product between two matrices.

+# References
+* Strassen, Volker (1969).
+"Gaussian Elimination is not Optimal".
+Numer.
+Math.
+13 (4): 354–356. [doi:10.1007/BF02165411](https://link.springer.com/article/10.1007/BF02165411).
+* Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
+Introduction to Algorithms, Second Edition.
+MIT Press and McGraw-Hill, 2001.
+ISBN 0-262-03293-7.
+Chapter 28: Section 28.2: Strassen's algorithm for matrix multiplication, pp. 735–741.